 - The UK would likely benefit from US pressure on countries lagging behind: Australia and Brazil’s climate efforts are recognised as insufficient.
-This led to Australia’s PM being one of the few world leaders not given a speaking platform at December’s Climate Action Summit event.
-US diplomatic might could nudge these countries towards bolder commitments ahead of the COP summit - on cutting emissions, fulfilling financial pledges, and other issues.
+This led to Australia’s PM being one of the few world leaders not given a speaking platform at last December’s Climate Action Summit event.
+US diplomatic might could nudge these countries towards bolder commitments ahead of the COP summit - on cutting emissions, fulfilling financial pledges and other issues.

 - The UK, US and EU could come together to negotiate with China on climate change: Despite a backdrop of strained relations with China, the EU could ‘provide a bridge’ between the US and China on climate issues.
 But, given both its current antipathy to China and 'Brexit legacy' issues, how will the UK government get in the room?